ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.01-evaluating-memory-extraction/explainer/readme.md

 <!-- VIDEO -->

 Let's try replacing the `answerCorrectness` scorer with `answerSimilarity` for a simpler, faster semantic comparison of generated memories to expected text.

+Recommendation: hand-code this commit.
+This is an extremely useful scorer that you'll likely use a LOT in the future.

 ### Steps To Complete